mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - Correct: I’m going back home (Japan).
 - Incorrect: I’m going back home (Japan.)

-**Dashes**: Dashes should emphasize the clauses you consider most important—without using bold or italics—and not only for defining terms.
+**Dashes**: Dashes should emphasize the clauses you consider most important-without using bold or italics-and not only for defining terms.
 (Parentheses can present clauses more quietly and gently than commas.)
 Don’t lean on semicolons as a crutch to join loosely linked ideas.
 This only encourages bad writing.
 You can occasionally use contractions such as isn’t, don’t, it’s and shouldn’t.
 Don’t be overly formal.
 And don’t use exclamation marks to call attention to the significance of a point.
 You could say ‘surprisingly’ or ‘intriguingly’ instead, but don’t overdo it.
 Use these words only once or twice per paper.

 ## Final draft